This post may contain affiliate links from which I may earn a commission without any cost to you. Read our policy for details.

 It’s important to listen carefully to what your clients say they need help with.
 By understanding their specific goals, you’ll be able to provide better assistance.

 Clients will appreciate it if you respond quickly to their requests.
-Whether they’re needing help with a task or just want reassurance that you’re on the job, timely communication is key.
+Whether they need help with a task or just want reassurance that you’re on the job, timely communication is key.

 Where to Find Virtual Assistant Jobs?